nilsmartel/awaitchange/README.md

 ## Usage

 ```
-awaitchange 0.2.1
+awaitchange 0.3.0

 USAGE:
-    awaitchange [OPTIONS]
+    awaitchange [OPTIONS] [watch]...

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
     -r <checkrate>        How many times per second files should get checked for updates [default: 2]
-        --do <command>...
-Command to be executed on filechange.
+        --do <command>    Command to be executed on filechange.
 If unset, awaitchange simply exits on filechange and
-                              yields controll to the programm next in line [default: ]
+                          yields controll to the programm next in line

-        --watch <files>...
+ARGS:
+    <watch>...
 Files to be watched

 ```